toddmotto/angularjs-styleguide/README.md

 	*Why?*
 	- Since they can perform the same tasks, it makes sense to only use one for the sake of consistency.
-	- Absent any dependecy on the `this` parameter, the `.factory()` method is arguably the simpler of the two.
+	- Absent any dependency on the `this` parameter, the `.factory()` method is arguably the simpler of the two.

   - **Follow the [Revealing Module Pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript)**: Expose the callable members of the service (its interface) at the top.